onlyjazz/flask-docs/docs/api_code_examples.md

     request(options, callback);

+####Create an event, CRFs, and data
-The following is to creat an event, CRFs, and data, also using the token outputted from the first example.
+The following is to create an event, CRFs, and data, also using the token outputted from the first example.

 Curl:
 !!!example